chanawh/py-algorithms-and-structures/python-chat-system/README.md

   process** can bind to that port at a time.
 If you start `mini_zoom_chat.py` twice on `:5000`, the second process will fail with “address already in use” whether you’re local, in VS Code, or in Codespaces.
+- If it ever looks like two shells are “both running” `mini_zoom_chat.py` on the same port locally, one of them either exited (e.g., after a `Ctrl+C`) or failed to bind and printed the port-in-use error.
+The active clients are all hitting the single process that successfully owns the port.
+You can confirm the owner with `lsof -i :8000` (macOS/Linux) if you’re unsure which shell is the real server.

 #### Reusing port 5000 for the web UI